+The budget needed to flip a node $v$ depends on both the logit margin in Eq.~\ref{eq:thresh} and the node's degree $\operatorname{deg} (v)$ ~\cite{geisler2021robustness,mujkanovic2022defenses}.
+In the adversarial attack framework, the practice is to set the node budget equal to its degree for local attacks ~\cite{mujkanovic2022defenses}, or choose a loss function which orders gradients in order of nodes closer to the decision boundary for global attacks ~\cite{geisler2021robustness}.
+However, due to the budget minimizing objective of DVM, we need to compute the budget precisely and pick candidate nodes that need the least budget.

-To compute the minimum budget $B(v)$ that converts node $v$, we use the bisection method \cite{boyd2004convex,tabacof2016exploring}.
-Algorithm~\ref{alg: algorithm1} shows the entire pipeline.
-As mentioned earlier, we only compute the sorted gradients, $\hat{P}$, once and run bisection search over these gradients to find the minimal set of perturbations required to convert $v$.
+Therefore, to compute the minimum budget $B^t(v)$ that converts node $v$, we use the bisection method \cite{boyd2004convex,tabacof2016exploring}.
+For each node, we compute the sorted gradients, $\hat{P}$ in Eq.~\ref{eq:sorted} once and run bisection search over these gradients to find the minimal set of perturbations required to convert $v$.
 We initialize the lower and upper bound for search as $0$ and $\operatorname{deg} (v)$, the degree of $v$, respectively.
 Thereafter, the upper bound is doubled until it is sufficient to convert $v$.
+We set the maximum upper bound equal to the maximum node degree of the network.
 After fixing the upper bound, bisection search repeatedly halves the search interval by checking feasibility of conversion at the midpoint of the interval and converges logarithmically.